Particular/docs.particular.net/nservicebus/nhibernate/accessing-data_customizing-session_nhibernate_[6,7).partial.md

 ## Customizing the session

-Versions 5 and below supported customizing the instantiation of the `ISession`.
+Version 6 supports customizing the instantiation of the `ISession`.
 This is done by hooking up to the creation process by providing a custom delegate:

 snippet:CustomSessionCreation